Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Scenario 1: Entanglement swapping

 We now analyze the entanglement swapping protocol described in Fig. \ref{fig1}(a) in detail.
+In this frame, the protocol appears as conventional entanglement swapping, where first a Bell measurement is made to swap the entanglement, then is followed by a verification measurement.
+Here, a Bell measurement is a measurement which projects qubits $ C$ and $D$ onto one of the four Bell states, while a verification measurement are made individually on $ A$ and $B $, projecting them onto a product state.

-This protocol can be viewed as the conventional entanglement swapping scenario where the Bell measurement is made, prior to the verification measurement.
-For concreteness, we consider the situation where all the measurements are stationary in the laboratory frame.
+For concreteness, we consider the situation where all the measurements are stationary in Lara's frame.
 Qubits $ A $ and $ B $ are at the same $ x $-coordinate, and are separated from qubits $ C $ and $ D $ by a suitably large distance.
 Initially, the qubits are prepared in the state

 where the four Bell states are defined as